xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You will be honored for contributing your time and skill to a worthy cause.